If you write content in the first line above the default Microsoft email signature, the recipient will not see the content.

 You must click twice to enter the first line above the email signature.

-We designed the server-side method to look for the HTML tag and replace everything inside.
+We designed the server-side method to search for the HTML tag and replace its contents.

 The Outlook app includes the first line inside the HTML tag: